3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

 |11.1||The purpose of the Section 47 Enquiries is to determine whether any further action is required to safeguard and promote the welfare of the child/ren who is/are the subject of the enquiry.|

-A decision to undertake such enquiries is usually taken following an Initial Assessment.
-However, a decision to undertake Section 47 Enquiries must be taken at any time whenever the criteria set out in Section 11, Purpose of Section 47 Enquiries and Timescale - see Section 2, Timescale of Strategy Discussion/Meeting are met, e.g.:
+A decision to undertake such enquiries is usually taken following a Social Work Assessment of Needs and Strengths.
+However, a decision to undertake Section 47 Enquiries must be taken at any time whenever the criteria set out in Section 11, Purpose of Section 47 Enquiries and Timescale - see Section 2, Timescale of Strategy Discussion/Meeting are met, for example:

 The assessment of risk will: